 Negative will argue that U.S. manufacturers will be hurt, because they’ll lose the deals they could make on weapons sales to Egypt.
 Not only that, but Egypt doesn’t have enough resources for this cut to military aid, and they won’t be able to fight terrorism like they’re doing now.
 Ending military aid would cause Egypt to break away from alliance with the U.S., harming US foreign policy interests, weakening US influence in the Middle East, and destabilizing the entire region.
 And it would motivate Egypt to drop out of its Peace Treaty with Israel, further increasing the risks of war and instability in the already volatile Middle East.

-Negative will show that US participation reduces, not aggravates, the suffering in Yemen.
+Negative will show that US coalition support reduces, not aggravates, the suffering in Yemen.
 And fighting the rebels in Yemen is a good thing because they’re really bad guys and create serious threats.
-Supporting Saudi Arabia is the best policy both for Yemen and the rest of the world.
+Supporting Saudi Arabia and UAE is the best policy both for Yemen and the rest of the world.

 The Affirmative case is advocating a $3 billion donation to the Green Climate Fund.
 Negative will argue that the Green Climate Fund needs far more than just $3 billion dollars, so the Affirmative’s plan would just be a drop in the bucket.
 Not only that, but the Green Climate Fund isn’t really going to help the environment by that much because there’s no real way to reduce emissions enough to make a real difference.